 - developing ICT skills

-A week of work experience should also be undertaken during either February or May half-term.
+Students are encouraged to complete work experience in their school holidays.
 This is a chance for students to see what parents, siblings and the wider family do in their working life and provides a deeper insight into the working world.

 The Brentwood Ursuline Convent High School, Queens Road, Brentwood, Essex.
 CM14 4EX